Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-There are three reasons why I use satellite messengers:
+There are three reasons why people use satellite messengers:

-- Let the family know I’m safe with pre-written “I’m Safe” messages when out on solo treks or sailing adventures.
+- Let the family know you’re safe with pre-written “I’m Safe” messages when out on solo treks or travel adventures.

-- Let you (my fans) engage with my activities by being able to track my progress when it posts to Facebook, or by checking the link that’s sometimes on this site’s sidebar when I’m out on an adventure.
+- Let social media fans engage with your activities by being able to track your progress when it posts to Facebook, Twitter, etc.

-- Get emergency help should I find myself in a situation where I know I won’t otherwise be able to get home.
+- Get emergency help should you find yourself in a situation where you know you won’t otherwise be able to get home.